petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 so they could simply talk to each other instead of handing off documentation and automating processes with CI/CD pipelines made it possible to do many more iterations per unit time.
-These smaller batches of work also made it easier to avoid mistakes.
+It also made it possible to incorporate fewer changes in each batch, which helped to avoid mistakes.

 So how does this relate to research projects?
 In some cases we might find ourselves thinking in a waterfall mindset,